ChrisRimondi/MapOSCAL/_posts/2025-09-01-MapOSCAL-K8s-Support.md

 The result is an OSCAL component definition where each workload element has a **clear compliance boundary**, rather than being mashed into a single flat structure.
 This makes it much easier to align Kubernetes workloads with frameworks like NIST 800-53, FedRAMP, or DORA RTS.

-## Where We’re Headed

-The Kubernetes analysis in v0.5.0 is just the start.
-Upcoming work will:

-* Incorporate **network policies** and **RBAC roles** as compliance-relevant artifacts.
-* Add options for **selective execution**, so users can choose which repositories or workloads to analyze when building a full OSCAL definition.
-* Explore integration with **threat modeling frameworks** to extend compliance evidence into risk reasoning.

 ---